bradjones1/cdn/README.txt

 First, change the directory to the Drupal root directory.

-You can apply the included Drupal core patch like this: patch -p0 < drupal_core_cdn_integration.patch
+You can apply the included Drupal core patch like this: patch -p0 < d5_file_url_rewrite.patch

 To undo the patch:
-  patch -p0 -R < drupal_core_cdn_integration.patch
+  patch -p0 -R < d5_file_url_rewrite.patch

 Note: there is also a patch that combines the CDN integration core patch with the JS aggregation.
 It's included in this module because if you apply both patches separately, you will get a conflict.
+This patch also sets the default location for drupal.js and jquery.js to the footer of the page, and defaults calls to drupal_add_js() to the footer as well.

 Applying the theme patch